Skip to main content

 You can filter this further by selecting:

-• a Contract(s)
+• Contract(s)

 You will now see all the visit data associated with that invoice cycle ready for you to generate an invoice.

-If you see any visits at this stage which are not right, you have the option to restore these to the Confirm visits tab to reconcile again.
-You can do this by clicking the Restore visits button in the filter section or by doing this individually by clicking the three dots at the end of the row.
+You can do this by clicking the Restore visits button in the filter section or by doing this individually by clicking the three dots at the end of each row for a visit.

 For more information on generating and exporting invoices, see this article - How to export and send invoices in Birdie.